Language Immersion Abroad: Why is it an essential part of a student’s evolution? Why should parents bet on it?

 Develop their sense of independence and improve their ability to adapt

 Children have an instinctive need to become more independent for their survival and their maturity.
 Being in a different environment and not monitored or protected by their parents make children tremendously responsible and independent by discovering their ability to navigate situations on their own.
-When facing the unknown at a young age, children naturally become mindful of different environments and recognize that these differences, though not necessarily unfriendly, are essential for survival in the long run.
+At a young age, children face the unknown.
+They become aware of different environments.
+They acknowledge that differences exist and are important for survival.
+These differences may not always be friendly, but they are necessary for the long run.

 Apprehend and appreciate the values of their own country and family environment and foster open-mindedness